-Our vaginas are self-cleaning boss ecosystems with mechanisms in place to keep them healthy.
-Discharge is what we call all fluids coming out of the vagina and includes cervical fluid -mucus used to flush sperm out or keep it going, and fluid from arousal.
+Our vaginas are self-cleaning ecosystems with mechanisms in place to keep them healthy.
+Discharge is what we call all fluids coming out of the vagina and includes cervical fluid—mucus used to flush sperm out or keep it going, and fluid from arousal.

 It's important for your reproductive and sexual health to become familiar with your own discharge and know what to do if any unusual smells or textures appear.

 Your cervical fluids change in correspondence with your cycle in response to ovulation.
-The cyclical nature of your period brings along a variety of discharge-in consistency, appearance and volume.
-Our bodies know what to do, which is why an entirely new discharge appears in response to sexual arousal.
-(The oft-coined wet sensation.)
+The cyclical nature of your period brings along a variety of discharge—in consistency, appearance and volume.
+Our bodies know what to do, which is why an entirely new discharge appears in response to sexual arousal (the wet sensation).
 Your discharge also varies during and after pregnancy.
-(If you're on hormonal birth control, this cycle will stop along with your period.)

 Clue, a period tracking app and research hub, has a thorough guide to the normal phases of discharge during your cycle.
 In general, discharge ranges from a dry/sticky texture or similar to stretchy egg whites.
 Fluid should be whitish/clear.
 It's important to pay attention to your own discharge if smell varies, as it is usually odorless or a mild odor.

 What Should Not Be Happening

 Remember how a vagina cleans itself and balances pH levels?
 Something could come along and disturb the system.
 Yeast infections are common, where a cottage-cheese like substance comes along with itchiness in the vaginal area and swelling in the vulva.
 Sex can become painful.
 It's important to see your doctor if you suspect your first yeast infection.
 (There are several over-the-counter medications like Canesten to use, but see a doctor first.)